wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 **Pinterest** (*with third party library*) - Pin your blogpost's featured image to your Pinterest board.

 **LinkedIn** - Autopost to your account.
-Ability to attach your blogpost to LinkedIn post. *Ability to post to Company pages is coming soon.*
+Ability to attach your blogpost to LinkedIn post.
+Autopost to LinkedIn Company pages (*with third party library*)

 **Blogger/Blogspot** - Autopost to your Blog.